-Pelvic Floor Rehabilitation can help to alleviate this pain.
+Pelvic Health Therapy can help to alleviate this pain.
 Grace Cottage’s Outpatient Rehabilitation Center now offers this specialized therapy.

-Pelvic Floor Rehabilitation therapy treats the whole person.
+Pelvic Health Therapy treats the whole person.
 Treatment is individualized for each patient’s needs and may include physical exams, therapeutic exercises, biofeedback, ultrasound, and conversation about the emotional stress that often accompanies this issue.

 The therapy is covered by most insurance, with a medical provider’s referral.
 Talk to your primary care provider to determine if this therapy is right for you.

-For more information about Pelvic Health Rehabilitative Services, click here.
+For more information about Pelvic Health Therapy, click here.